DataDog/documentation/content/en/agent/kubernetes/apm.md

 ## Setup

-You can configure the Agent to intake traces by using either `IP:Port`, Unix Domain Socket (UDS), or both.
+You can configure the Agent to intake traces by using either TCP (`IP:Port`), Unix Domain Socket (UDS), or both.
 The Agent can receive traces from both setups at the same time if needed.

 {{< img src="tracing/visualization/troubleshooting_pipeline_kubernetes.png" alt="The APM troubleshooting pipeline: The tracer sends traces and metrics data from the application pod to the Agent pod, which sends it to the Datadog backend to be shown in the Datadog UI.">}}